 The winner of Hawaii Public Radio’s art song contest, Ms. Piazza-Pick was also a finalist for the American Prize in the women’s art song division and the winner of the George Cortes Award for Classical Singing by the Artist Foundation of San Antonio.
 Her work has been featured on NPR and the TV show Virginia Currents.

-Based in Columbia, MD, Jennifer is currently pursuing her doctoral degree at the University of Maryland, College Park with Martha Randall.
+Based in Columbia, MD, Jennifer is currently an adjunct faculty member at Towson University and Carroll Community College.
+She is also pursuing her doctoral degree at the University of Maryland, College Park with Martha Randall.